 - 1. Cardiac Arrest Registry: Linking ambulance service data with other datasets to allow patient outcomes to be measured and system performance and Service changes to be monitored. - 2.
 Telephone CPR, telephone dispatch and PAD utilisation.
 The Ambulance Control Centre (ACC) is the hub of the co-ordination of all the resources involved in the pre-hospital care of out of hospital cardiac arrests.
 ACC call handlers need to be effectively trained and supported and then reliably use the best triage tools available so that they can rapidly identify OHCA, initiate telephone Cardiopulmonary Resuscitation (CPR) and task appropriate resources.
 ACC call handlers also need up to date and accurate information about available resources requiring the mapping of community first responders and defibrillators. - 3.
 High performance CPR, Feedback and Second-tier response.
 Rapid deployment of responders with the appropriate skills to perform high quality resuscitation.
 Robust clinical governance and feedback systems to maintain skills, motivation and morale.
 The use of second-tier responding by Specialist Paramedics where appropriate. - 4.
 PAD programme, Bystander CPR, Community Engagement.
 Concerted effort to increase bystander CPR rates by supporting and strengthening existing community assets.
 Engaging with partner organisations through a full partnership in the Save a Life for Scotland (SALFS) initiative.
-Developing systems to ensure that best use is made of Public Access Defibrillators (PADs) including:

-Doc: TCTTP and Quality Improvement Page 6 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019 governance for mapping and maintenance, encouraging servicing and maintenance in the community, ensuring PAD mapping is kept up to date, review of public information available about PADs.

-- 5. Co-responder model.
+Developing systems to ensure that best use is made of Public Access Defibrillators (PADs) including: governance for mapping and maintenance, encouraging servicing and maintenance in the community, ensuring PAD mapping is kept up to date, review of public information available about PADs. - 5.
+Co-responder model.
 Working with partner organisations such as Police Scotland and the Scottish Fire and Rescue Service (SFRS) to optimise early response to OHCA by using community assets. - 6.
 Culture of Excellence.
 It is essential that we emphasise through our internal communications to all staff that OHCA is potentially survivable and that we need to focus on continuous improvement of clinical performance and patient outcomes.

 Through the above actions we are optimising our process to provide highly reliable care.
-We are embedding practice to ensure that SAS staff are supported through the challenging experiences they face.
+We are embedding practice to ensure that Service staff are supported through the challenging experiences they face.
 Communication and recognition of our improvement and achievements are being highlighted through national and international forums.

-Improvement - Implementation of the Out of Hospital Cardiac Arrest programme will save more lives.
-We continue to perform above the 45% aim with 49.3% of VF/VT patients achieving return of spontaneous circulation (ROSC) in April 2019.
+Improvement - Implementation of the Out of Hospital Cardiac Arrest programme is saving more lives.
+We continue to perform above the 45% aim with 52.4% of VF/VT patients achieving return of spontaneous circulation (ROSC) in August 2019 and 59.4% in July 2019.
+The last 19 months have surpassed 40%, with the last 6 months surpassing our current 45% aim.
 The statistical positive shift seen since the end of 2017 shows we are reliably improving the rate of ROSC and saving more lives.